What is Telegraph

 **1. The Rail: Universal Message Transport**

-Telegraph is the decentralized infrastructure that powers both Cross-Chain Messaging and Subnet Inference.
+Telegraph is the decentralized infrastructure that powers both Cross-Chain Messaging and Intelligence Requests.

 * The Function: It operates as a unified transport layer.